dimMaryanto93/dimMaryanto93/README.md

 ### Languages and Tools

-This is list of technologies are currently using for Development our projects
+This is list of technologies are currently using for Development our projects and products

 - DevOps Tools